23 Experiences You Can Only Have in Hong Kong

 Get a glimpse into the future at Wong Tai Sin Temple

 15/24Around 160 soothsayer stalls are stationed next to Wong Tai Sin Temple, an incense smoke-wreathed shrine in Kowloon.
 The most popular medium for fortune-telling is the shaking of sticks, each of which correspond to a number with a revealing tale.
-When a numbered stick falls out of the cylinder, your fortune-teller has their instruction… and your fate is (somewhat) sealed.
+When a numbered stick falls out of the cylinder, your fortune-teller has their instruction… and your potential fate is revealed.

 Devour a seafood feast on Lamma Island